brimdata/zed/cmd/zar/README.md

 > ARE ALL SUBJECT TO CHANGE.

-This is a sketch of an early prototype of zar and related tools for indexing and search log archives.
+This is a sketch of an early prototype of zar and related tools for indexing and searching log archives.

 We'll use the test data here:
 ```